Before you upgrade

 - Is it a single-node or a multi-node setup?
 If multi-node, document and share any architectural details about each node.
 Which external components are used?
 For example, Gitaly, PostgreSQL, or Redis?

-- Are you using GitLab Geo?
+- Are you using Geo?
 If so, document and share any architectural details about each secondary node.

 - What else might be unique or interesting in your setup that might be important?